zzonyo/trust-docs-test/source/index.html.md

 ### Q1: What is the reason for 1030 error code?

 If you encounter errors such as {"status":"error","err_code":1030,"err_msg":"Abnormal service.
-Please try again later.","ts":1588093883199},indicating that your input request parameter is not correct, please print your request body and complete URL parameters, and please check the corresponding API document interface one by one.The common example is that the volume must be an integer, and the client_order_id must be of type uint32 rather than type uint64.
+Please try again later.","ts":1588093883199},indicating that your input request parameter is not correct, please print your request body and complete URL parameters, and please check the corresponding API document interface one by one.The common example is that the volume must be an integer.

 ### Q2: What is the reason for 1048 error code?